Loading...

 The action

 property can be a relative URL, absolute URL or an route name.
-It is managed the same way as the url parameter showed in the shortcuts section.
+It is managed the same way as showed in the shortcuts section.

 The Site Manifest file can be cache by the bundle.
 This feature is enabled by default and mainly used to avoid error messages in the console and adds no significant benefits over the time.